Flammable or Combustible Tank Permits

 Calgary Fire Department is accredited (National Fire Code – Alberta Edition 2019 enforcement), and therefore responsible for all Storage Tank Inventory Control system requirements within the City of Calgary.

-For tanks having a capacity of 2500 litres and above, or any tank system with underground components, a Storage Tank System Registration form (listed below) must also be submitted.
-Once received and reviewed, an Storage Tank System Operator’s Certificate will be issued, allowing the tank to receive product.
+For tanks having a capacity of 2500 litres and above, or any new tank system with underground components, a Storage Tank System Registration form (FD1441 listed below) must also be submitted.
+Once received and reviewed, a Storage Tank System Operator’s Certificate FD1449 will be issued, allowing the tank to receive product.
+Please note, existing systems do not need to complete this registration form as the Calgary Fire Department holds information received from PTMAA.
+It will be verified in the inspection conducted in step 8.

 This certificate will be valid for a period of one year from the date of issue.
 At least 30 days prior to expiry, the tank system owner (or representative) must call 311 to book a “Tank Inspection”.
 Receiving product (flammable/combustible liquids) without a valid Certificate could result in penalties under the Safety Codes Act.

 Operators who were required to hold a valid PTMAA registration certificate prior to June 8, 2020, must retain/display this certificate for record.
-This certificate will be used to receive/store product, until a compliant site inspection outlined above is completed by the Calgary Fire Department (before November 30, 2021).
+This certificate will be used to receive/store product, until a compliant site inspection outlined above is completed by the Calgary Fire Department.
+These tank compliance inspections are ongoing throughout 2021/22.
+The impact of COVID-19 has significantly delayed our inspection abilities for these tank systems but until an inspection of your storage tank system has been completed by a qualified (Petroleum Tank (Level E) Safety Codes Officer from the Calgary Fire Department, your previous PTMAA certificate can still be used for continued tank usage.

 - Should you have further questions, please email FireTechServices@calgary.ca.